Skip to main content

 Course Description:

 In Spanish I, you will learn the basics of speaking, reading, writing, and listening to the Spanish language.
-You will learn basic vocabulary including greetings, feelings, school, family and more.
-You will develop a basic understanding of simple Spanish language and learn about customs and cultures of Spanish speaking countries.
+You will learn basic vocabulary including greetings, feelings, school, family, and more.
+You will develop a basic understanding of the simple Spanish language and learn about the customs and cultures of Spanish-speaking countries.

 Prerequisites: